 FAQ for Students Seeking Remote Attendance as a Disability Accommodation

-Information about Fall 2021 instruction is located on the Safe Return to Campus website.
+Information about Winter 2022 instruction is located on the Safe Return to Campus website.
 We will continue to monitor the pandemic closely and will follow public health guidance issued by federal and state health officials and the Centers for Disease Control and Prevention (“CDC”).

-No. With limited exceptions, the default instructional mode for Fall 2021 will be in-person.
+No. With limited exceptions, the default instructional mode for Winter 2022 will be in-person.
 A limited number of key courses in which the department or program has designated as “Online” (O) - course is held remotely with no face-to-face meetings, or “In-Person” (I) – course may have one or more face-to-face meeting, on the Schedule of Classes.
 Most courses will meet primarily in person, and physical attendance on campus is expected.
 Because only a fraction of courses will be taught remotely, students should anticipate that they will not be able to take a full course load remotely and recognize that remote course options will be limited.

-Will I be required to attend my Fall 2021 classes in person?
+Will I be required to attend my classes in person?